mariohernandez/mariohernandezio/src/blog/vitejs.md

 Although there are extensions to create watch tasks, we will stick with Storybook's out of the box watch functionality because it does everything we need.
 In fact, I have used this very approach on a project that supports over one hundred sites.

 I actually learned this the hard way, I originally was importing the key stylesheets in **.storybook/preview.js** using the files from **dist**.
-This works to an extend because the code is compiled upon changes, but Storybook is not aware of the changes.
-I spent hours debugging this issue and tried so many other options.
-At the end, the simple solution was to import CSS and JS into Storybook's preview using the source files.
+This works to an extend because the code is compiled upon changes, but Storybook is not aware of the changes unless we restart Storybook.
+I spent hours debugging this issue and tried so many other options, but at the end, the simple solution was to import CSS and JS into Storybook's preview using the source files.
 For example, if you look in **.storybook/preview.js**, you will see we are importing two CSS files which contain all of the CSS code our project needs:

 {% raw %}